Whyzanet/WhyzaGC/README.md

 ### Feather Huzzah ESP8266

 I have connected the MightOhm geiger serial TX pin to GPIO 13 ( softSerial RX ) on the Huzzah ESP8266 as Dan also did.
-This is pin 6 on the top from left to right.
+This is pin 6 on the top from left to right on the Huzzah ESP8266.

 ### Feather Huzzah ESP32 v2

 With the differences between the ESP2866 and ESP32 pinouts, I have connected the MightOhm geiger serial TX pin to GPIO 27 ( softSerial RX ) on the Huzzah ESP32 v2.
-This is also pin 6 on the top from left to right on the ESP32.
+This is pin 6 on the top from left to right on the ESP32.

 ## Latest Version